isomerpages/pmo-nptd/media-centre/articles/_posts/2020-01-19-post-are-singaporeans-renouncing-their-citizenship-and-rapidly-being-replaced.md

 ---
 layout: post
-title:  "Are Singaporeans renouncing their citizenship and rapidly being replaced?"
+title: Are Singaporeans renouncing their citizenship and rapidly being replaced?
 date: 2020-01-19
 permalink: /media-centre/articles/are-singaporeans-renouncing-their-citizenship-and-rapidly-being-replaced/
+variant: markdown
 ---
 No, Singaporeans are not renouncing their citizenship in large numbers.
 The Government [said in Parliament in 2016](https://sprs.parl.gov.sg/search/sprs3topic?reportid=written-answer-3252) that the number of Singapore Citizenship (SC) renunciations between 2005 to 2015 was, on average, around 1,200 annually.
 This is less than 0.1% of the total citizen population each year.
 Recent figures are similar.

 By international statistical convention, Overseas Singaporeans (who remain citizens but are living overseas for a continuous period of 12 months or longer) are not counted in the Singapore population statistics.
 Such Singaporeans, who are mainly working or studying abroad, have not renounced their citizenship, and should not be counted as having done so.